Machacasauro/Azure-AZ-104-Project/README.md

 # Azure-AZ-104-Project
 Implement and manage virtual networking and VPN Ipsec/IKv2 with Mikrotik (All files are located above.)

-Instead of manually creating all the resources, you have the option to upload a template.json file inside MyTemplate.zip using the following command onn Azure CLI:
+Instead of manually creating all the resources, you have the option to upload a template.json file using the following command onn Azure CLI:

 * The Resource Group "resource-group-name" must be created firt.

-		az deployment group create --resource-group "resource-group-name" --template-file "path-to-template.json"
+		az deployment group create --resource-group "resource-group-name" --template-file "path-to-template\template.json"

 Instead of manually create all configurations on the Mikrotik, you have the option to upload a IPsec-Config.rsc file using the following command on terminal: